 Designation of Arlington Forest as a Historic District was based on buildings constructed from 1939 to 1948.
 However, the district also includes three structures built before the Civil War, all in Greenbrier.
 The oldest house in Arlington Forest (and the second oldest in Arlington) is the Mary Carlin House at 5512 North Carlin Springs Road.
 It was constructed in about 1800 by William Carlin, George Washington's tailor.
-The one-story log home was originally part of Carlin's 165-acre tract purchased in 1772.
+The one-story log home was originally part of Carlin's 165-acre tract, purchased in 1772.
 Carlin later gave the property to his granddaughters, Mary and Ann Carlin.
 Mary Carlin lived there until her death in 1905.

-Nearby is the one-story Ann Carlin Cottage at 117 North Galveston Street, which dates to about 1850 and is believed to have been built as a tenant house or servants' (slave?) quarters for the Mary Carlin House.
-Not far away is the twostory frame farmhouse at 205 North Galveston Street, which likely dates from the 1820s-40s.
+Nearby is the one-story Ann Carlin Cottage at 117 North Galveston Street, which dates to about 1850.
+Not far away is the two-story frame farmhouse at 205 North Galveston Street, which likely dates from the 1820s-40s.
 During the Civil War, the property was owned by Charles E. Mix, who served as Commissioner of the Bureau of Indian Affairs in 1858.
-Records show that he owned nine slaves.